Cabinet of Barack Obama: Ray LaHood (2009–2013)

-On December 19, 2008, then-President-elect Barack Obama announced that he would nominate former Republican Congressman Ray LaHood to be the next Transportation Secretary.
+On December 19, 2008, then-President-elect Barack Obama announced that he would nominate former Republican Representative Ray LaHood to be the next Transportation Secretary.
 He was confirmed by a voice vote on January 23, 2009.

 President Obama said of LaHood "Few understand our infrastructure challenge better than the outstanding public servant that I'm asking to lead the Department of Transportation."

 LaHood's nomination was viewed with alarm among those concerned with climate change and suburban sprawl.
 His resume on transportation matters is seen as thin by many critics.
 He did not serve on the House Transportation and Infrastructure Committee at the time his selection was announced, although he had in the past.
 As a member of the House Appropriations Committee he did not work on transportation funding.

 While picking LaHood drew praise for its bipartisan symbolism there was also a sense that LaHood's lack of expertise would diminish the department's role in 2009 major policy debates and leave him as more of a ceremonial figure.
 James Oberstar, the Democratic Congressman who chaired the House Transportation and Infrastructure Committee, was expected to hold more influence and will likely play a stronger leading role.
 Oberstar praised LaHood's "temperament" and "managerial talent," but when asked to cite an issue LaHood championed during his time on the Transportation Committee in the 1990s, Oberstar seemingly drew a blank.
 "I can't point to any specific legislation that he authored," he said.
 "He was a team player all the way through."
 Oberstar said LaHood would play a supporting role on tough policy calls.

 On January 29, 2013, LaHood announced that he would not stay on for Obama's second term and that he would resign upon the confirmation of his successor.